rp926463-arch/DemoProject/README.rst

-This script is to demonstrate best practices to implement exception handing, logging & argument parsers
+This script is to demonstrate best practices to implement exception handing, logging, command line argument parsers & test cases using unittest python.

 * Free software: license